aolney/ct-modular-book/docs/11-com-mod-generators.md

 The oscillator receiving the modulation is the *carrier*.
 The depth, or strength, of modulation the carrier receives from the modulator will be called the *modulation index*.
 The modulation index defines how much the parameter of the carrier changes around its default value.
-For example, if a carrier has a frequency of 800 Hz, the modulation index may cause it to go +/- 1 Hz (from 799 to 801 Hz) or +/- 100 Hz (from 700 Hz to 900 Hz).
+For example, if a carrier has a frequency of 800 Hz, the modulator may cause it to go +/- 1 Hz (from 799 to 801 Hz) or +/- 100 Hz (from 700 Hz to 900 Hz).
 The signal resulting from audio-rate modulation is the *output*.

 Recall that we can describe any wave by its shape, amplitude, frequency, and phase.